Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 The total number of hours is based on an approximate 1:1 ratio between time spent in the classroom and time spent practicing or studying independently.

-Remember, that’s to get to the heights of Advanced Proficiency like CEFRL C1.
+Remember, that’s to get to Advanced Proficiency like CEFRL C1.

 Imagine you spend 12 to 15 hours per week focussed effectively on your language, including classroom training.

-Then it will translate into almost two years to learn Spanish, Italian, or Portuguese.
+Then, it will take almost two years to learn Spanish, Italian, or Portuguese.

-Three years to acquire French or German, and four years for Russian, Tibetan, or Turkish.
-And approximately five years to study Arabic, Mandarin, Japanese, or Korean.
+It takes three years to acquire French or German, four years to learn Russian, Tibetan, or Turkish, and approximately five years to study Arabic, Mandarin, Japanese, or Korean.

 Of course, this is just a rough estimate.

-The above list is based on the average time for a student to achieve higher proficiency.
-However, the actual time can vary based on many factors.
+The above list is based on the average time it takes for a student to achieve higher proficiency.
+However, the actual time can vary depending on many factors.

 2. What Level of Fluency Are You Trying to Achieve?